 Prime Media Ltd and Kagiso Media (Pty) Ltd hold significant stakes in a number of radio stations licensed throughout South Africa.
-As is the case with the provision of television services, the radio market is dominated by the SABC.
-Keen interest was shown in the invitation to apply for radio sound broadcasting, issued in mid-2010, for licences in Kwa-Zulu Natal, Gauteng and the Western Cape.
+As is the case with the provision of television services, the radio market is dominated by the SABC who operates a total of 18 national and regional radio stations.